peterteszary/CommandCenter/Commands.md

-git branch : to check the branch that we are in git checkout -b newbranchname : create and switch to a new branch git merge newbranchname : merging two branches together git diff nameofthebranch: show the differences git pull origin master: this pulls the master branch git checkout master : back to the master branch
+git branch : to check the branch that we are in git checkout -b newbranchname : create and switch to a new branch git merge newbranchname : merging two branches together git diff nameofthebranch : show the differences git pull origin master: this pulls the master branch git checkout master : back to the master branch git branch -d branchname : this deletes the specific branch (branchname) git reset readme.md : unstage the readme.md file

+stach = temp --> a temporary place for the changes without committing